 The first Dental Clinic was located in a portable building behind Martin Luther King Elementary School before it moved to join the medical clinic inside the school in 2016.

 In 2014, the second HEALS Dental clinic opened in Madison Cross Roads behind the existing HEALS Medical clinic.
 This was truly a “miracle clinic” with strong support from the Madison Cross Roads community and Huntsville business owners and supporters.
-This was the first time Optometry was offered to the children of HEALS with our first Optometry location in the back portion of the dental clinic!
+Following shortly after, in 2016, our first Optometry location opened in the back portion of the dental clinic.
+This was the first time Optometry was offered to the children of HEALS.

 The dental & optometry clinics are available for the eligible children and siblings our the site schools.
 Parents are notified that their child has a dental appointment and that they will be transported to and from the Dental Clinic.
 In addition to providing dental care to the students attending site schools, HEALS’ referral system also provides access to dental services for any eligible student in Madison County.